TeamRizu/outfox-wiki/content/user-guide/games/_index.md

   * Parsers: .osu, .osz, .tja
   * A popular game often played with a single drum controller.

-* **bongo** - (2 drums - 2x2 hit points) _Coming Soon_
+* **bongo** - (2 bongos + clap)
   * Parsers: .osu, .osz, .tja
   * A 2 hand drum controller styled mode.
 Uses content designed for _taiko_.
-This mode is often played with a 2 hand drum controller, or 4 midi drums called toms.
+This mode is often played with a 2 hand drum controller, or 3 midi drums called toms.

 * **kbm** - (2 octave piano, 4 octave piano) _Coming Soon_
   * Parsers: .bmson
   * A piano style game played using a small portion of a normal piano or keyboard.
 Best played on MIDI, or a normal piano with an arduino MIDI pickup.
 Most modern 48 key or 61 key MIDI keyboards work well and are recommended if you wish to use a compact option.

+* **karaoke** - (1 pitch grid) _Coming Soon_
+  * Parsers: .txt/.xml
+  * A karaoke style mode simulating the likes of _UltraStar_.
+It allows for the input of singing/rapping into a microphone, and like the other simulators, it uses pitch based detection for scoring.
+It will read most microphone inputs and can use the official _SingStar_ mics, so keep them around, don't lose that usb dongle!
 ---

 ### Controller / Key Based Modes: